 London’s rental crisis, what is causing it and what the future holds

-The reality for those looking to rent a home in London has long been challenging but there's no doubt the situation has now become quite desperate, with a multitude of issues such as soaring demand, supply shortage, unaffordable rents, and changing market dynamics.
+The reality for those looking to rent a home in London has long been challenging but there's no doubt the situation has now become pretty desperate, with a load of issues such as high demand and unaffordable rents etc.

-One of the main reasons the rental sector is in the current mess is due to the high demand for properties, and the diminishing supply of them.
+One of the main reasons the rental market is in the current mess is due to the high demand for properties, and the shrinking supply of them.
 Because the demand is obviously far surpassing the available supply, there's just not enough available homes to go round.

-Lots of stories have emerged of how potential renters are having to agree to a place without even seeing it in person, but it gets worse, some are getting in to bidding wars with rival renters and paying for many months in advance.
-This could likely lead to problems further down the line if the property turns out to be unsuitable.
+Things are so bad there are reports of potential renters are having to agree to a place without even seeing it in person, but it gets worse, some are getting in to bidding wars with rival renters and paying for many months in advance.
+Not a normal state of affairs by any stretch.

 The recent rise in interest rates has come as a shock and put more pressure on landlords.
 Many are finding the buy-to-let business model only really works when interest rates are very low.
 Banks are now much less likely to lend which is further fuelling the shortage of available properties.